-The Language and Social Interaction Lab is in its third year at Texas Tech.
+The Language and Social Interaction Lab is in its sixth year at Texas Tech.
 See below for current and past lab members and affiliates.

 PhD, University of Texas at Austin, '11

 Lab director.
 Originally from near Muscotah, KS.
 Main research interests include computerized text analysis, fiction, self-talk, behavioral manifestations of personality, close relationships, and language style matching.

 BS, University of Arizona, '16

 Third-year student currently interested in personality and the manifestation of individual differences in social media behavior and language use as well the psychology of situations and big data/data science.

 Third-year PhD student originally from South Florida.
 Current research interests: Personality, Data Science, Face Analysis, Machine Perception, and Person-Job fit.

 Fourth-year graduate student.

 Fourth-year PhD student interested in language as an expression of personality and individual differences, political affiliation and ideology, social cognitive processes, the Dark Triad, and substance abuse behavior.